AndresGL01/cohpy/README.md

 - Parameters:
   - leaderboard_id (mandatory): Leaderboard identifier extracted from leaderboards() function.
 You can use raw ints like 2130329 or
-Code class that wraps more used leaderboards
+Code enum that wraps most used leaderboards
   - count (optional): **Default=200** How many players will be showed in the response.
 From 1 to 200.
   - sort_type (optional): **Default=ELO** Set the order of the leaderboard based on wins or elo.
 You can use ints like 0 (ELO) or 1 (WINS).
 Also you can use SortType wrapper
   - start (optional): **Default=1** Sets the position of the first player obtained from the request.